-• Query parent-to-child, which are almost always one-to-many.
-Specify these relationships using a subquery (enclosed in parentheses), where the initial member of the FROM clause in the subquery is related to the initial member of the outer query FROM clause.
-Note that for subqueries, you should specify the plural name of the object as that is the name of the relationship for each object.
+Query parent-to-child relationships, which are almost always one-to-many, using subqueries enclosed in parentheses.
+Specify these relationships in a subquery, where the initial member of the FROM clause in the subquery is related to the initial member of the outer query FROM clause.
+For standard object subqueries, the name of the relationship is the plural name of the child object.